David Stones

-David Blake (born July 31, 1988), better known by his stage name David Stones is an American hip hop recording artist and songwriter from Brooklyn, New York.
+David Blake (born July 31, 1988), better known by his stage name David Stones is an American rapper from Brooklyn, New York.
 He is the co-founder of District of Hip Hop also known as the DOHH Squad.

 David started receiving notoriety in 2010 while still known by the pseudonym Stones after remixing Diddy Dirty Money's hit song Hello Good Morning and releasing a music video to accompany it.
 Among the websites and blogs to showcase the video was Spike.com.
 He then followed up with a music video to his song "Steppin Out" which was featured on the rapper 50 Cent's official video blog BooBooTV.
 He was labeled a “HHL Co-Signed Artist” by HipHopLead.com and featured in their “Unsigned Spotlight” section that same year.